Klipper3d/klipper/docs/Config_Reference.md

 #   name in the above list.
 ```

-## BME280 temperature sensor
+## BMP280/BME280/BME680 temperature sensor

-BME280 two wire interface (I2C) environmental sensor.
-Note that this
+BMP280/BME280/BME680 two wire interface (I2C) environmental sensors.
-sensor is not intended for use with extruders and heater beds, but
+Note that thoose sensors aee not intended for use with extruders and
-rather for monitoring ambient temperature (C), pressure (hPa), and
+heater beds, but rather for monitoring ambient temperature (C),
-relative humidity.
-See
+pressure (hPa), relative humidity and in case of the BME680 gas level.
-[sample-macros.cfg](../config/sample-macros.cfg) for a gcode_macro
+See [sample-macros.cfg](../config/sample-macros.cfg) for a gcode_macro
 that may be used to report pressure and humidity in addition to
 temperature.